1nst4ll/mango-news/PROGRESS.md

 ### Current Status

+Audited the existing scraping process and reevaluated the strategy using the Firecrawl tool.
+Updated the scraper logic to improve content extraction by removing specific HTML tag filtering and adding post-processing to clean the scraped markdown content.

+### Completed Tasks Checklist

+- [x] Audited scraping process and refined strategy based on Firecrawl tool testing.

+## Latest Update - 2025-04-21

+### Current Status

 Significant progress has been made on the scraping and administrative features.
 The scraper logic has been refactored to extract individual articles from source pages and save them to the database.
 Backend endpoints and frontend buttons have been added to trigger full scrapes, scrape individual sources, and purge all articles.
 Several issues related to database permissions, Firecrawl SDK usage, and Groq API calls have been diagnosed and addressed.
 Refer to the [README.md](./README.md) for a project overview, technology stack, and structure.

 ### Completed Tasks Checklist